Where Do Possums Sleep [Places And Time]

 How Often Do Possums Sleep?

-Possums do not sleep frequently.
-Instead, they take a long nap that lasts for more than 12 hours or half a day.
+Possums are nocturnal animals, meaning they sleep every day of the week. they take a long nap that lasts for more than 12 hours or half a day.
 They spend the earlier part of the day sleeping, protecting themselves from sunlight that they cannot see correctly.

 During the later part of the night, they come out and use their night vision to eat and travel to other places.
 That is their prime time for being on the move.